timothylimyl/lit-llama-qa/README.md

 2. LoRA and full-finetuning results achieved can be competitive with SOTA models built for specific tasks.

 3. Full fine-tuning results is proven to be better than LoRA for small language model.
 [LoRA paper](https://arxiv.org/pdf/2106.09685.pdf) claims: "LoRA performs on-par or better than fine-tuning in model quality on RoBERTa, DeBERTa, GPT-2, and GPT-3, despite having fewer trainable parameters".
 This claim may not translate too well to smaller models as per our experiment.

+4. However, LoRA requires way lesser training time and computation.
 We need to determine whether is the tradeoff of performance versus training cost and time worth it.

-4. We also should take note of hardware constraint.
+5. We also should take note of hardware constraint.
 Given models above 7B params, full finetuning may not be feasible for most people due to GPU VRAM requirement.

-5. GPT results is amazing considering that GPT models (decoder-only) task is to generate the next token which is not suitable for extractive QA when compared to BERT based model (encoder-only) that can directly classify the start and end token of the context.
+6. GPT results is amazing considering that GPT models (decoder-only) task is to generate the next token which is not suitable for extractive QA when compared to BERT based model (encoder-only) that can directly classify the start and end token of the context.

-6. Fine-tuning GPT models is easy to set up and loss converges pretty fast.
+7. Fine-tuning GPT models is easy to set up and loss converges pretty fast.
 Most experiments took just a few hours to 2 days to achieve its lowest validation loss. **For example, fine-tuning the 30B Model using LoRa on 2x80GB A100 (DDP) only took us approximately 5 hours to reach the lowest validation loss.**

 # Future Work